bigardone/bigardone.github.com/source/blog/2016-04-29-building-phoenix-battleship-pt-1.html.markdown

 learn some useful concepts related to **OTP**, the differences between **GenServer** and **Agent**, monitoring processes and creating event handlers.
 I have really enjoyed building it and putting all the pieces together, so I hope you enjoy it too.
-Therefore, on the next part of this series we'll start digging deeper into them.
-Meanwhile, feel free to take a look to the final (but still in progress, though) source code or challenge a friend to [battleship game][16b56e99]...
+Therefore, on the next part of this series we'll start digging deepereer into them.
+Meanwhile, feel free to take a look to the final (but still in progress, though) source code or challenge a friend to a [battleship game][16b56e99]...
 Yo ho ho, let the battle begin!

 Happy coding!